tayler-id/ai-agent-fresh/.clinerules/default-rules.md

 -   While preferred MCP tools should be attempted first, if an MCP tool fails consistently (e.g., 2 consecutive attempts with generic errors) for a common operation (like `git status`, `git add`), Cline SHOULD:
     1. Note the MCP tool failure.
     2. Attempt a direct, equivalent `execute_command` if available and safe (e.g., `git status`, `git add`, `git commit`).
         3. If `execute_command` is not suitable or also fails, then use `ask_followup_question` to request the user to perform the action or provide information.
-    4. After the task, consider noting the unreliable MCP server in `activeContext.md` if it impacts workflow significantly.
+        4. If a specific MCP server proves consistently unreliable across multiple tasks, consider documenting this observation in `memory-bank/techContext.md` to inform future decisions about relying on that MCP server.
+Note any immediate workflow impact in `activeContext.md`.
 -   **Workflow-Critical MCP Failure (e.g., Task Manager):** If an MCP server essential for a core workflow (like Task Manager for multi-step tasks) becomes unavailable:
     1. Clearly inform the user of the MCP failure and its impact on the standard workflow.
     2. If possible, identify the remaining planned steps from the last known state of the MCP tool.